ppy/osu-wiki/news/2024/2024-02-01-mappers-choice-awards-2023.md

 If you ranked any beatmap, guest difficulty, or storyboard in 2023, you're eligible to help the mapping community pick the most standout maps of the year!

 Just like the previous editions of MCA, there are three stages: nomination, voting, and results.
-See below to know when the deadlines for nomination and voting are, and when to expect the final results!
+[See below](#schedule) to know when the deadlines for nomination and voting are, and when to expect the final results!

 - **Nomination:** Eligible users can submit any beatmaps, storyboards, or users from 2023 which they feel are deserving of recognition in their respective categories.
 - **Voting:** Eligible users can vote on the pool of submitted nominations.
-- **Results:** Will be based off of the results of voting and feature a livestream announcing each podium of every category.
+- **Results:** These will be based on the voting tallies and feature a livestream announcing the podium of each category.

 Check out the [Mapper's Choice Awards 2023 website](https://mca.corsace.io/2023/) to get started if you're eligible!